taylor-code/AudiometryDataGeneration/README.md

 # Audiometry Data Generation
-JavaScript code to generate audiometry data.
+JavaScript program to generate audiometry data.

 ## How To Run